RedHatGov/redhatgov.github.io/README.md

 ----

-This repository contains the content for the [RedHatGov.io][redhatgov] site.
-At present, the RedHatGov.io site contains a collection of workshops that cover various topics relating to Red Hat solutions.
+[RedHatGov.io][redhatgov] is an open source collection of workshop materials that cover various topics relating to Red Hat's product portfolio.

 ----